 The team members of Formula Electric Belgium have a diverse educational background.
 This multi disciplinary project involves students from three different study programs:

-- The postgraduate program Innovative Entrepreneurship at the KU Leuven, in which master students combine the project with a few optional courses.
+- The Postgraduate Tech Innovations in Ventures & Teams at the KU Leuven, in which master students combine the project with a few optional courses.
 This postgraduate program can be divided over two years in combination with the industrial engineering master program or can be commenced after the master program in one year.
 This group of students forms the core of the team, postgraduate students typically occupy managing and organizational functions within the teamstructure

 - The professional bachelor programs of Automotive Technology, Design & Production technology and Electronics at the Thomas More University College.
 In this program, students get the chance to design and realize a specific part of the car as a subject in their dissertation.